carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 5. Compare operand types.

-6. For some particular instructions check equivalence (relation in our case) of some significant attributes.
-For example we have to compare alignment for ``load`` instructions.
+6. For some particular instructions, check equivalence (relation in our case) of some significant attributes.
+For example, we have to compare alignment for ``load`` instructions.

 O(log(N))